-Music Assistant is compatible with Leopard, Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.
+Music Assistant is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 Music Assistant was developed to help set a tempo and tune your instruments.

-Mac Version 2.3.0 is compatible with Yosemite's default security.
+Mac Version 2.3.0 is compatible with El Capitan.

 On the left you see the Metronome portion; on the right you see the Tune-up portion.
 When you launch Music Assistant, the Metronome mode is active by default.